peers-app/peers-app.github.io/docs/articles/servers-solve-three-problems.md

 While servers elegantly solve these three fundamental problems of network applications, they introduce their own challenges:

 1. **Single Point of Failure**
-	- If the server goes down (or any component it relies on), all connected devices lose access and usually stop working completely.
+	- If the server (or any component it relies on) goes down, all connected devices lose access and usually stop working completely.
 This makes server-based systems naturally brittle and harder to scale reliably without significant infrastructure investment.

 2. **Security Targets**
 	- Servers become centralized targets for attackers seeking to compromise identity data, user information, or application data.
 A single breach can expose all users.

 3. **Complexity & Cost Overhead**
 	- Applications require server infrastructure, ongoing maintenance, monitoring, and scaling.
 This adds operational complexity and recurring costs that must be managed throughout the application's lifetime.
-    - For many applications this overhead makes them infeasible just from a cost perspective. **How many useful applications don't exist because it simply costs too much to operate them?**
+    - For many applications this overhead makes them infeasible just from a cost perspective.

 4. **Always-Online Requirement**
 	- Clients must maintain internet connectivity to access data and functionality.
 Offline capabilities become difficult to implement and maintain consistency.
     - Even if all devices and the server are on the same local network, many applications stop working when the internet connection goes down.
-This is because they're designed to communicate through cloud infrastructure or require external authentication services - highlighting how deeply the server-centric model depends on constant connectivity.
+This is because they're designed to communicate through cloud infrastructure or require external authentication services, highlighting how deeply the server-centric model depends on continuous, uninterrupted internet connectivity.

 5. **Privacy & Control**